-After collaborating on several events in the summer and fall of 2018, we are thrilled to announce that the youth ministries of First Baptist Church, First Presbyterian Church, McMinnville Cooperative Ministries, and St. Barnabas Episcopal Church will begin meeting together weekly in 2019 as the McMinnville Youth Collective.
-This decision comes after regular conversations from staff and leadership from both churches this fall, and is based on similar models of youth ministry happening in Portland and Bend.
+After collaborating on several events in the summer and fall of 2018, we are thrilled to announce that the youth ministries of First Baptist Church, First Presbyterian Church, and McMinnville Cooperative Ministries will begin meeting together weekly in 2019 as the McMinnville Youth Collective.
+This decision comes after regular conversations from staff and leadership from all churches this fall, and is based on similar models of youth ministry happening in Portland and Bend.
 So, starting on Sunday, January 13, we will gather for a program and meal every Sunday, from 5:30-7pm, and to begin with, we will meet First Presbyterian Church (390 NE 2nd St in McMinnville).
 We are excited to share our financial, physical, and human resources to create a consistent, safe time and space for the youth from our churches and beyond to experience authentic community, grow in their faith, and make a difference in our world.

 We are currently working details for our programming, and will share more soon as we firm up plans for each weekly gathering.
 But the purpose of this letter is to communicate the reasons why we have initiated this partnership and the vision that is driving this collective.
 Bottom line, we’re better together than we are apart.
 Practically, when we combine funds from our budgets, each dollar goes further.
 When we pool our supplies and equipment, we have a greater variety to choose from and use.
 When we create one team of our volunteers, our youth have more adults in their lives who know and care about them.
 When we bring all our youth together, we create the important critical mass that produces a necessary comfort level and desire to be part of something.
 So, from a purely functional perspective, it just makes sense to do this together.

 But, on a deeper level, this just makes sense, because all of our churches long for the same things for our youth…